sergiogp98/mqtt-pam/TESTING.md

 To compile all the scripts: `make all`

-## Manualy compile and link PAM file to a libray system file
+## Manually compile and link PAM file to a libray system file

 1. Compile using `fPIC` and `fno-stack-protector` arguments: